-The children are monitored through a whole school approach using working towards, at and greater depth in their age-related expectations.
-Teachers submit data using O track on a termly basis which is analysed by the SLT, teachers and SENCO.
+Children on the SEND register who are significantly behind age related expectations are assessed using the pre-key stage standard objectives.
+Children who are not significantly behind age related expectations are assessed through a whole school approach using working towards, expected and greater depth against their age-related expectations.
+Teachers submit data using Insight on a termly basis which is analysed by the SLT, teachers and SENCO.

 In addition, the children that have specific learning difficulties and are working significantly behind their chronological age are monitored using SMART targets and the pre-key stage standards.
-Their progress is monitored on a half-termly basis and additional support is tracked.
+Their progress is monitored on a termly basis and additional support is tracked.

-Through half termly progress meetings including the class teacher, assessment coordinator and SENCO all children are discussed to ensure all children are making expected or better progress.
+Through termly progress meetings including the class teacher, phase leaders, Head of School and SENCO all children are discussed to ensure all children are making expected or better progress.
 Parents are invited to termly review meetings to discuss their child's progress with a member of staff.
 Parents are also invited to optional meetings with the SENCO to discuss the provision and needs for their child.
 The review of targets and any new targets are discussed with parents during these meetings and parents are given the opportunity to make comments on the provision and support their child is receiving.
-The SLT and SENCO are responsible for moderating all assessment judgement for children with SEND and the provision that is available to them.
+The SLT and SENCO are responsible for moderating all assessment judgements for children with SEND and the provision that is available to them.